Unreal Media Server supports UMS protocol for

 (the only difference is which side initiates a connection).

-Pull-mode encoders include: RTSP software encoders and IP cameras; MS-WMSP encoders such as WME/VLC; Unreal Live Server.
+Pull-mode encoders include: RTSP software encoders and IP cameras; MS-WMSP encoders such as WME; Unreal Live Server; RTMP servers; HLS servers.

-Push-mode encoders include: RTMP encoders such as Adobe FMLE; MPEG2-TS encoding devices; Unreal Live Server.
+Push-mode encoders include: WebRTC-enabled web browsers; RTMP publishing encoders such as FMLE, ffmpeg and mobile apps; MPEG2-TS encoding devices; Unreal Live Server.

 Unreal Live Server streams to Unreal Media Server via UMS protocol over TCP and RTP(UDP) transports.